navis-org/fafbseg-py/docs/index.rst

 .. important::

-  If you are coming from fafbseg prior to version _1.0.0_: We have made major changes to better organize the diverse landscape of FAFB segmentation data.
+  If you are coming from :code:`fafbseg` prior to version ``1.0.0``: We have made major changes to better organize the diverse landscape of FAFB segmentation data.
+Function names and their locations have changed!
-  Function names and locations have changed!
   See the :doc:`API<api>` for an overview.

 Quick Start
 ===========